 Key Features and Construction

-The Layla Hybrid is built with multiple foam layers surrounding a core of individually pocketed coils.
-Each side of the mattress has its own distinct layering, which is what makes the flippable design possible.
+The Layla Hybrid stacks foam layers around a core of individually pocketed coils.
+Each side has its own layering, which is how both sides can feel so different from each other.

 Soft Side